Since our Urban Bourbon Half Marathon is meant for those age 21 or older, you must be at least 21 on race day to register.

 Louisville in the fall can bring tricky weather, and the UBHM team wants to make sure you are safe no matter the weather conditions.
 Race staff, along with WDRB meteorologists, will monitor weather forecasts leading up to the race.
 The event will take place rain or shine.
 If lightning is within 10 miles of the race start line, race officials will make the decision to delay the start until the lightning clears.
-We will make announcements of any changes through social media (Urban Bourbon Half Marathon on Facebook, @urbanbourbonhm on Twitter and @urbanbourbonhalf on Instagram) and over the race PA system.
+We will make announcements of any changes through social media (Urban Bourbon Half Marathon presented by Jim Beam® on Facebook, @urbanbourbonhm on Twitter and @urbanbourbonhalf on Instagram) and over the race PA system.
 Participants and spectators should follow UBHM on social media to be made aware of weather updates.

 There are no race registration refunds if the race is cancelled.
 Due to the nature of the event and the necessary LMPD personnel required for road closures, the race cannot be moved to another date.